 Lamanai means submerged crocodile.
 You get to the Mesoamerican archaeological site by taking a boat up the New River, which runs north in Belize.
-Lamanai was settled around 900 BC and occupied into the 1800s, making it one of the oldest continuously occupied Mayan sites in Belize.
-There are also the remnants of two 16th century Spanish churches and a colonial sugar mill dating back to 1860, both are unusual for Mayan sites.
+Lamanai was settled around 900 BC and occupied into the 1800s, making it one of the oldest continuously occupied Maya sites in Belize.
+There are also the remnants of two 16th century Spanish churches and a colonial sugar mill dating back to 1860, both are unusual for Maya sites.
 I did the 71-mile each way boat ride from Orchid Bay with the Silver Fox crew of Captain Nate and first mate Roger along with the Brenning family from Nashville who were also visiting the resort.

 Rain was likely that day, but as we zoomed across the bay in the early morning, a rainbow appeared.
 I took it as a wonderful sign for the day.
 As we entered the brackish water from the ocean to river, we were guided in by a great blue heron.
 The water was so calm it looked like a mirror.
 We slowed down to see an abandoned sugar factory with large rusty barges still on the river.
 I was amazed by Nate’s wildlife spotting abilities starting with an orange iguana high up in a tree.
 He’s driven a boat along the river for years and his trained eye to spot things is incredible.
 There was hardly anyone on the water or along the riverbanks, except for one guy in his small boat with his dog.